Techgrounds-Cloud-9/cloud-9-Ephraim52/03_Cloud_1/Week 7/AWS 14.md

 - Amazon CloudWatch
 - Amazon S3

-Benefits of Trusted Advisor service are:
+Benefits of AWS Config service are:
 - Continually assess, monitor, and record resource configuration changes to simplify change management.
 - Audit and evaluate compliance of your resource configurations with your organization’s policies on a continual basis.
 - Simplify operational troubleshooting by correlating configuration changes to particular events in your account.